Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing side project.
 Getting on some more design things.

 **Thoughts** : Need to reschedule my activity due to ramadhan, btw happy day 40 🥳💪

+### Day 41: 9 April 2022

+**Today Progress**: Working on my side project using react, can't wait to finish this!

+**Thoughts** : IDK i forgot to make log on this day

+### Day 42: 13 April 2022

+**Today Progress**: Continuing my side project, implementing and learn more about recoil state management today

+**Thoughts** : Got confused on the auth flow but things start getting clearly now